Late Phases: Plot

-On the day of the next full moon, Ambrose finally finishes the grave and lays his dog to rest.
-Meanwhile, James meticulously begins to visit with the congregation, violently biting Gloria, Anne, Emma, and Emma’s husband Bennet, cursing them to become werewolves.
+On the day of the next full moon, Ambrose finally finishes the grave and lays Shadow to rest.
+Meanwhile, James begins to visit with the congregation, violently biting Gloria, Anne, Emma, and Emma’s husband Bennet, cursing them to become werewolves.
 Ambrose visits Gloria, but finds her missing and her husband viciously decapitated; he runs home to arm himself.
 James confesses to Father Smith that he is a werewolf, but Smith does not believe him until he transforms.
 When he flees, the wolf viciously mauls him.
-Back at his home, Ambrose calls and leaves his son a voicemail, revealing that he had lost his deceased wife's ring, and he had not sold it, as Will suspected.
-He apologizes and says his goodbyes, as he believes he will not survive the night.
+Back at his home, Ambrose calls and leaves his son a voicemail to say his goodbyes, as he believes he will not survive the night.
 Using his keen hearing, Ambrose dispatches the werewolves descending on his property with his weapons and a series of booby traps.
 He kills the four new werewolves but is bitten by James.
 In the struggle, they battle into Ambrose's back yard, where Ambrose finally kills James and calmly sits down on his porch.
 Will, having heard his father's final words, rushes to his house.
 He sees the bodies of werewolves, half-turned back into their human forms, before discovering Ambrose dead, having purposefully overdosed on his medication before the battle had even begun to ensure that he will not live as a werewolf.

-Later, Will and his wife stand at his father's military funeral at dusk, where Will accepts the tri-folded flag and gives it to his wife.
+Later, Will and his wife stand at his father's military funeral at dusk, where Will accepts the tri-folded flag.
 He then takes out his father's rifle, takes aim at the rising moon, and fires.